feathersjs/feathers/docs/api/schema/typebox.md

 type MessageQuery = Static<typeof messageQuerySchema>
 ```

-Additional special query properties [that are not already included in the query syntax](../databases/querying.md) like `$ilike` can be added like this:
+Additional special query properties [that are not already included in the query syntax](../databases/querying.md) like `$regex` can be added like this:

 ```ts
 import { querySyntax } from '@feathersjs/typebox'